trinodb/trino/docs/src/main/sphinx/connector/sqlserver.rst

     connection-user=root
     connection-password=secret

-Multiple SQL Server Databases or Servers
+Multiple SQL Server databases or servers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The SQL Server connector can't access more than one database using a single